LLM4Delay: Flight Delay Prediction via Cross-Modality Adaptation of Large Language Models and Aircraft Trajectory Representation: Methodology

 \subsubsection{Output Regression Head}

-For the final regression output, we attach a lightweight MLP output head to the model, which maps the final contextual representation \( \mathbf{h}_{i,t} \) to a scalar prediction.
-This vector \( \mathbf{h}_{i,t} \in \mathbb{R}^{d} \) is a multimodal encoding of the scenario \( s_{i,t} \), capturing fused semantics from flight information, weather information, NOTAMs, and trajectory data.
-The regression head comprises three linear layers: the first maintains the LLM hidden size, the second halves the dimensionality, and the third outputs a scalar prediction.
-Each of the first two layers is followed by GELU activation and a 0.3 dropout rate.
-Formally, the model output is expressed as:
+An MLP head \( f_h(\cdot) \) is attached to the backbone to map the multimodal hidden state \(\mathbf{h}_{i,t} \in \mathbb{R}^{d}\), which encodes scenario \(s_{i,t}\), into a scalar prediction.
+The regression head comprises three linear layers: the first maintains the LLM hidden size, the second halves it, and the third outputs a scalar prediction, with GELU activation and a 0.3 dropout rate following each of the first two layers.
+The model output is:

-where \( f_h(\cdot) \) denotes the MLP-based output head.
-This head allows the pretrained LLM backbone to be repurposed for regression tasks, efficiently producing a prediction from the rich multimodal context encoded in \( \mathbf{h}_{i,t} \).
+This regression head repurposes pretrained LLMs for the regression task, producing \(\hat{y}_i\) from the rich multimodal context encoded in \( \mathbf{h}_{i,t} \).